 What is your refund policy?

-Registration fees are fully refundable to anyone who cancels more than 15 days before the start of A Wife’s Healing Journey weekend.
+Registration fees are fully refundable to anyone who cancels 30 days or more before the start of A Wife’s Healing Journey weekend.

-Within 15 days of the start of A Wife’s Healing Journey weekend, the minimum deposit of $250 is NOT refundable, although it may be “rolled over” and applied to registration for a future event.
-(Any amount pre-paid ABOVE the minimum deposit of US$250 is fully refundable.)
+If you cancel more than 7 days but fewer than 30 days before the start of A Wife’s Healing Journey, the minimum deposit of $240 is NOT refundable, although it may be “rolled over” and applied to registration for a future event.
+(Any amount pre-paid ABOVE the minimum deposit of US$240 is fully refundable.)

 No other refunds apply, except on an exception basis approved by the director, Rich Wyler.